2021 Pennsylvania elections: Harrisburg

-Ballot Questions
+Ballot questions

 Pennsylvania voters considered three constitutional amendments and one statewide referendum in the May 18 primary.

-Constitutional Amendments
+Constitutional amendments

 Restricting emergency disaster declarations and powers

-In 2020, Governor Tom Wolf declared a disaster emergency for the state of Pennsylvania due to the COVID-19 pandemic.
+In 2020, Governor Tom Wolf declared a disaster emergency for the Commonwealth of Pennsylvania due to the COVID-19 pandemic.
 Several Republicans, led by state representative Russ Diamond, opposed these public-health measures and introduced two amendments (2021-01 and 2021–02) to the Pennsylvania Constitution to restrict the emergency powers of the governor.
-Resolutions 2021-01 and 2021-02 were on the May primary ballot.
+Resolutions 2021-01 and 2021-02 were placed on the May primary ballot.

 Racial equality

-A third constitutional amendment (2021-03) would create a prohibition against denying an individual's rights because of race or ethnicity.
-Resolution 2021-03 was on the May primary ballot.
+A third constitutional amendment (2021-03) 2021 Pennsylvania Amendment 3 was proposed to create a prohibition against denying an individual's rights because of race or ethnicity.
+Resolution 2021-03 was included on the May primary ballot.

-Statewide Referendum
+Statewide referendum

 Act 91 of 2020 placed before the electorate a question about allowing municipal fire companies, ambulance services, and rescue squads to use loans which are usually only allowed for volunteer companies.
 The Act 91 referendum was placed on the May primary ballot.